Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-How to Crochet a Purse and add Zip and Lining
+How to Crochet a Purse and Add Zip and Lining

 I have finally made another crochet tutorial for YouTube!
 Phew.
 This one is for a cute little crochet purse.
-I wanted to show how to sew in a zipper and then, at the last minute, I decided to go all the way and add a demo for sewing the fabric lining too!
+I wanted to show how to sew in a zipper in crochet projects, and then, at the last minute, I decided to go all the way and add a demo for sewing the fabric lining too!

 Anyway, if you are a crochet expert but have always wondered how to attach a zipper to your project, or you’re interested in how to line your crochet projects, this is the tutorial for you.